Slovenia national football team: Decline (2003–2007)

 After the resignation of Katanec, Prašnikar took over the team on a four-year contract.
-The team has undergone some major changes, with several key players retiring from the national team.
+The team underwent major changes, with several key players retiring from the national team.

-In the UEFA Euro 2004 qualifying campaign, Slovenia played against France, Israel, Cyprus and Malta.
+In the Euro 2004 qualifying campaign, Slovenia played against France, Israel, Cyprus and Malta.
 The team finished in second place with four wins out of eight games, however, they lost both matches against France without scoring any goals.
-In the playoffs, Slovenia played against its biggest rivals, Croatia.
+In the play-offs, Slovenia played against its biggest rivals, Croatia.
 The first leg was played in Zagreb, where Croatia took the lead as Dado Pršo scored a goal in the fifth minute, while Slovenia equalised in the 22nd minute with a goal by Ermin Šiljak, for the final score of 1–1.
 In the second leg, Pršo scored the only goal of the game 15 minutes into the second half.
-Croatia qualified for the UEFA Euro 2004 with the aggregate score of 2–1, and Slovenia failed to qualify for its third consecutive major tournament. Šiljak scored a total of nine goals in the whole campaign, thus becoming the top goalscorer of the whole UEFA qualification tournament.
+Croatia qualified for Euro 2004 by winning 2–1 on aggregate, despite Šiljak scoring a total of nine goals in the whole campaign and becoming the top goalscorer of the whole Euro qualification tournament.

 In May 2004, Prašnikar was replaced by Branko Oblak.
-Under Oblak's management, Slovenia played in the 2006 FIFA World Cup qualifiers.
+Under Oblak's management, Slovenia played in the 2006 World Cup qualifiers.
 Grouped with Italy, Norway, Scotland, Belarus and Moldova, the team started with victories over Moldova and Italy and a draw against Scotland, but still finished in fourth place after securing only five points in the remaining seven matches.
-With the victory over Italy, Slovenia became the only team to beat the eventual world champions, as Italy did not lose another game during the entire campaign (qualifiers and the main tournament).
+With the victory over Italy, Slovenia became the only team to beat the eventual world champions, as Italy did not lose another game during the entire campaign (qualifiers and the final tournament).

-Oblak was still in charge of Slovenia when the UEFA Euro 2008 qualifiers started.
-Grouped with the Netherlands, Romania, Bulgaria, Belarus, Albania and Luxembourg, the team started out with defeats to Bulgaria and Belarus, thus significantly reducing their chances to qualify, and as a result, in November 2006, Oblak was dismissed by the Football Association of Slovenia.
-During his two-year stint as the manager, Oblak tried out over forty different players.
+Grouped with the Netherlands, Romania, Bulgaria, Belarus, Albania and Luxembourg in Euro 2008 qualifying, the team started out with defeats to Bulgaria and Belarus, thus significantly reducing their chances to qualify, and as a result, in November 2006, Oblak was dismissed by the Football Association of Slovenia.
+During his two-year stint as the manager, Oblak used over forty different players.

 In January 2007, Matjaž Kek was appointed as the new manager of the national team.
 He led Slovenia in the remainder of the Euro 2008 qualifiers, where Slovenia finished in sixth place, only above Luxembourg.